turingschool/backend-curriculum-site/module1/projects/night_writer.markdown

 * 4: Application is broken into components which are well tested in both isolation and integration using appropriate data
 * 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
-* 2: Application makes some use of tests, but the coverage is insufficient
+* 2: Application makes use of tests, but the coverage is insufficient
-* 1: Application does not demonstrate strong use of TDD
+* 1: Application does not demonstrate use of TDD, or an insufficient number of tests.

 ### 3. Encapsulation / Breaking Logic into Components